Skip to main content

 Ritz-Carlton Yacht

-A relatively new entrant in cruising is the famous hotel company, the Ritz Carlton, which is part of the Marriott group.
+A relatively new entrant in the cruising industry is the famous hotel company, the Ritz Carlton, which is part of the Marriott Group.
 Their yacht collection offers a comprehensive, luxury cruise experience serving popular cruise destinations such as the Caribbean, the Mediterranean, and the Northeast United States and Canada.

 Each yacht has a limited number of 149 suites that accommodate 300 guests in a relaxed, casually elegant atmosphere, and include a personal concierge.
 The cruise line welcomes kids and provides some programming options onboard.